Feature Availability: Version 4.2

 It is also possible that the one of the test cases in a long Scenario flow could have left the application in an inconsistent state.
 Ensure your Action logic accommodates such issues and subsequent test cases are not impacted because of this.

-Note: If for some reason, browser is closed (or crashes) during one of the test cases, system automatically brings up a new browser for the next test case.
+In case the browser is closed in the automation logic, or if it crashes during one of the test cases, ACCELQ automatically invokes a fresh instance of browser for the next test case.
+Re-use flag will not impact this behavior.